What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 Sodium content varies dramatically across hot sauce brands—from as little as 0mg to over 200mg per teaspoon.
 This nearly 200x difference significantly impacts daily sodium intake and cardiovascular health.
 The American Heart Association recommends limiting sodium to 1,500-2,300mg daily, yet just three teaspoons of Frank's RedHot delivers 570mg—nearly 40% of the lower limit.

 Mass-market brands use 150-200mg sodium primarily for preservation and shelf stability, not flavor.
 This approach made sense decades ago when distribution chains were less sophisticated, but modern craft producers prove that 25-50mg sodium works when you use proper pH balance and fresh ingredients.
+Salamander is a low sodium hot sauce that demonstrates this principle across all three varieties.
 The difference is dramatic: see our low sodium hot sauce comparison chart and you'll see why this matters for daily use.

 Real Ingredients vs Pastes/Extracts